Rebecca Lynn Howard

-Rebecca Lynn Howard (born April 24, 1979) is an American country music artist.
+Rebecca Lynn Howard (born April 24, 1979) is an American singer-songwriter.
 She has charted seven singles on the Billboard Hot Country Songs charts, and has released three studio albums.
-Her highest-charting single, "Forgive", peaked at No. 12 on the country music charts in 2002.
-She is a founding member of the country-rock group Loving Mary.
+Her highest-charting single, "Forgive", peaked at number 12 on the country music charts in 2002.
+She is a founding member of the country rock group Loving Mary.

 Biography

 Career

 Howard began her professional career as a singer-songwriter in 1997, writing for Patty Loveless, John Michael Montgomery, Jessica Andrews, Lila McCann and others.
-After signing to Rising Tide Records Nashville, she earned the first of two Grammy Awards with her cover of the hymn "Softly and Tenderly" for the soundtrack of the film The Apostle before the label closed in March 1998.
+After signing to Rising Tide Records Nashville, she recorded a cover of the hymn "Softly and Tenderly" for the soundtrack of the film The Apostle before the label closed in March 1998.
 Later, she signed with Decca Records.